jhogan/core/STYLE.md

       as object references
     * if not abbreviated, should be composed of a single word if humanly possible
-    * should be in *scriptiocontinua* case when they are compound words
+    * should be in *scriptio continua* case when they are compound words
     * should not contain type information (such as in Hungarian notation)
     * Multiple uses of a variable name should end with 1, then 2,